TuxVinyards/qqX/README.md

 VirtualBox was good in its day.
 Developers are now moving to QEMU <https://qemu.readthedocs.io>

-Qemu front-ends based on LibVirt can be quite abstract and complex, for example Virt Manager.
+But Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.

-Gnome Boxes (with QEMU) has a very polished interface.
-But even something simple like moving the VM folder has a learning curve.
-Forget anything more complex unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads>
+Whilst beneath Gnome Boxes' paradoxically polished and simple general user interface, even something basic like moving the VM folder contains a huge learning curve.
+Forget anything more unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads>

-Quickemu is not without its flaws.
-But its flaws can be fixed and it can be made to work.
+Quickemu, on the other hand, is a capable and straightforward script.
+Much easier for community contributions.
+Much easier to edit and easy to fix ....

 ## Why qqX?